NixOS/nixpkgs/doc/languages-frameworks/python.section.md

 something is exclusively a build-time dependency, then the dependency should be included in `buildInputs`, but if it is (also) a runtime dependency, then it should be added to `propagatedBuildInputs`.
-Test dependencies are considered build-time dependencies and passed to `checkInputs`.
+Test dependencies are considered build-time dependencies and passed to `nativeCheckInputs`.

 The following example shows which arguments are given to `buildPythonPackage` in order to build [`datashape`](https://github.com/blaze/datashape).